 Ideal for humanely capturing raccoons, cats, bobcats, groundhogs, opossums, and similar-sized animals.
 Comes with a spring-loaded solid metal door.
 Smoothed internal edges prevent injuries to animals while resisting rust and corrosion.
 Delivered fully assembled.

-Consumer complaints about animals able to get door unhinged with enough force.
+Consumer complaints about animals being able to get the door unhinged with enough force.